HSLdevcom/jore4/wiki/architecture-meetings.md

 **3. Which risks to tackle next?**
   * Chosen from EasyRetro board: "data model becomes a monolithic mess"
+  * 3 most voted:
+    1. plan data model so that different modules' data is connected via well defined interfaces (API if microservice arch)
+    1. gherkin-style requirement modelling for db / other query-based trial and testing of db
+    1. (many different ones got the same amount of votes, see EasyRetro board for info)
+    * let's get back to these when the data model is being changed more rapidly / substantially
-  * side comment: largest risks in frontend development:
+  * side comment: large risks / open issues in frontend development:
     * graphql (relay)
     * map library